zmitchell/splatter/guide/src/getting_started/create_a_project.md

 # Create A Project

 Whether we are creating an artwork, an app, a quick sketch or an installation, we want to begin by creating a new project.
-A new nannou project lets us build a nannou application the way that *we* want to use it.
+A new splatter project lets us build a splatter application the way that *we* want to use it.

-Eventually, the aim for Nannou is to provide a project generator tool which will allow us to do the following and much more in just a few clicks.
+Eventually, the aim for splatter is to provide a project generator tool which will allow us to do the following and much more in just a few clicks.
 For now, we can create a new project with just a few small steps: